licoffe/POE-Stash-indexer/README.md

+## Important notice

+The project in the current state is **DEPRECATED**.
+For efficient indexer code, check [this code](https://github.com/licoffe/POE-Stash-indexer-NG).
+There is currently no up to date client interface for this new codebase.

 ## Disclaimer

-<span style="color: red">The project in the current state is deprecated.
-For efficient indexer code, check <a href="https://github.com/licoffe/POE-Stash-indexer-NG">this code</a>.
-There is currently no up to date client interface for this new codebase.</span>

 This indexer is for you if you have:
 - A powerful spare computer with a lot of RAM, ideally 16GB to dedicate fully to the task